ColetteThomson/famous-quotes-quiz/README.md

 * As a new user, I would like the option of entering a username.

 #### Regular User Goals
-* As a regular user, I want to be able to easily contact the organisation
 * As a regular user, I want the option of quizzes with increasing levels of difficulty

 ### Structure of the Quizz-Pro website